JoshFagan/sphero_toolbox/README.md

 3. Click "Manage Add-Ons"
 4. Click little Gear to the right of MATLAB Support Package for Raspberry Pi Hardware
 5. Follow the steps as prompted.

+## To Do
+* Add catkmin make config steps to Pi config steps
+* Flesh out update bash file steps
+* Take commands deved in Matlab script in sphero.m class file
+* Move exporting commands from bash to Matlab